 Use the Support panel to contact Adobe Support and manage your support cases.
 In the Enterprise Dashboard, click Support to access the Support options.

 You can view a list of popular topics, create a case, and view active and closed cases, or schedule a 1:1 Expert Services Session.
-You can also visit the public Enterprise Deployment forum to connect with other users to share knowledge, tips, and advice.
+You can also visit the public Deployment for Creative Cloud enterprise forum to connect with other users to share knowledge, tips, and advice.

 Administrators need to be signed in with their Adobe ID to access the Open a Case, View Cases, or Schedule a 30 minute 1:1 Expert Services Session options from within the Support panel.